Aero Commander

 Aero was formed in Culver City, California in 1944 to design and manufacture a light twin-engine transport aircraft.
 Ted Smith, a former project engineer at Douglas Aircraft Company, assembled a team of 14 engineers to design what would be the Aero Commander.
 Preliminary design was completed in 1946.
 The first prototype took flight on April 23, 1948, and was certified by the Civil Aeronautics Administration (CAA) in June, 1950.
 Three men funded the company's early efforts: Philadelphia attorney George Pew and Oklahoma City brothers William and Rufus Travis Amis.

 In September 1950 it became the "Aero Design and Engineering Company" of Oklahoma.
-Its facilities consisted of an aircraft hangar and 26,000 sq ft (2,400 m2) manufacturing facility located at what is now Wiley Post Airport near Oklahoma City.
+Its facilities consisted of an aircraft hangar and 26,000 sq ft (2,400 m2) manufacturing facility located at what is now Wiley Post Airport (PWA) near Oklahoma City.

 In 1950, when the developers were working to satisfy the Civil Aeronautics Authority (CAA) regulations for certification of the Model 500, they chose a novel method of demonstrating its single engine capabilities.
 They removed one of the two-bladed propellers, secured it in the aft cabin, and flew from Bethany, Oklahoma to Washington, DC on one engine.
 There they met with CAA personnel, then replaced the propeller, and returned to Oklahoma in the conventional manner.
 The flight received nationwide coverage in the press.